OR WAIT 15 SECS

 "No matter how meticulously food is handled, prepared, or cooked, pathogens acquired during preharvest cannot always be inactivated," according to Colloquium co-chair, Richard E. Isaacson, PhD, of the University of Minnesota.
-Many foods have a higher risk because they are consumed raw, as was the case recently in
+Many foods have a higher risk because they are consumed raw, as was the case recently in Pennsylvania where 650 fell ill and three died from an outbreak of hepatitis A from contaminated green onions that originated in Mexico.

 Elimination of all foodborne pathogens is impossible, but the goal of preharvest food safety is to reduce the risk of foodborne illnesses by minimizing the number of pathogens in food and the frequency, extent, and distribution of such contaminants in the preharvest phase.
 The report recommends systematic surveillance, detection methods, risk assessment, and trade issues as the areas that should be emphasized to ensure safety during all stages of food production.
 "We need to take into account the risks that pose the biggest threats to the greatest number of people, which include pathogenic viruses in the production of shellfish, parasites from free range meat and poultry, and bacterial foodborne pathogens introduced by humans and animals," according to Colloquium co-chair, Mary Torrence, DVM, PhD, of the U.S. Department of Agriculture.